 - C. The vice chair shall be elected by majority vote of the Board for a term of three years.

-- D. The President shall be appointed by the Governor pursuant to Subsection (a) of Section 212 of PA 11-48.
+- D. The President shall be appointed by the Board of Regents and shall serve at the pleasure of the Board pursuant to Subsection (a) of Section 1 of PA 13-4.

 - E. A member of the President's staff shall be appointed by the Board as the Secretary of the Board and shall serve at the pleasure of the Board.